 Figure 3 shows the I2C and power connections between the USBIO board and the newly minted ADC board.
 The pullups (recommended by Microchip for the lowest two speeds) are 5 k-ohms, thus my 4.7 k-ohm supply turns out to be very handy once again.
 They recommend lower values for higher speeds (as low as 1 k-ohm).
 Although not shown, pin pairs 1,2 and 7,8 on the MCP3426 are the two differential inputs for the ADC.
 Also recommended by the manufacturer were two capacitors (both placed between VDD and VSS) of .1uF and 10 uF, respectively.

 Powering the device by plugging the USBIO micro USB cable into my PC, I measured the VDD pin on the USBIO board at 3.39 VDC.
 The board has a 3.3 VDC regulator on it.
 With the MCP3426, it wouldn’t matter, as the ADC can take from 2.7 VDC to 5.0 VDC for power.
 The differential input must be less than or equal to 2.048 volts though.
-On the Odroid, it’d be critical to stay at 3.3 VDC or less for anything connected to it (or 1.8 VDC on the XU4)!
+On the Odroid C1, it’d be critical to stay at 3.3 VDC or less for anything connected to it (or 1.8 VDC on the XU4)!
 So, I’m glad the USB board has a regulator that puts it in parity with the C1/C1+.

 Software will be needed.
 To start: